slint-ui/slint/api/rs/slint/mcu.md

 of the Rust compiler will support it.
 See [#51540](https://github.com/rust-lang/rust/issues/51540) or [#66741](https://github.com/rust-lang/rust/issues/66741) for tracking issues.

+Note: The rust compiler version 1.68 should have all features needed by Slint stabilized.
+We have not tested this setup extensively yet though.

 The following sections assume that your setup is complete and you have a non-graphical skeleton Rust program running on your MCU.